Fire-and-Dryland-Ecosystems-Lab/SheFireModel/README.md

-     put your name and contact info on the new/updated function help/documentation page make the help page actually helpful for folks function names are capitalized, parameters are not parameter names should be consistent with other functions in the package (for example: x is always a depth, t is always time) update the model version number by 0.01 (if it was 1.02, now it is 1.03)
+     put your name and contact info on the new/updated function help/documentation page make the help page actually helpful for folks function names are capitalized, parameters are not parameter names should be consistent with other functions in the package (for example: x is always depth, t is always time)

 If you contribute to the model development (SheFire function):

-     make sure it still works with WlkrPlot4NE.csv example data set add your name to the authors list in the package description adjust the help/documentation page as needed
+     make sure it still works with WlkrPlot4NE.csv example data set adjust the help/documentation page as needed
-     if you add parameters, set default values such that function calls people wrote in any scripts with the earlier model version will still work model time starts at 0.00001 minutes
+     if you add parameters, set default values such that function calls people wrote in any scripts with the earlier model version will still work keep in mind: model time starts at 0.00001 minutes but equation fitting starts at 0 please! consider updating the annotated .Rmd scripts to reflect your changes

-     please! consider updating the annotated .Rmd scripts to reflect your changes update model version number by 1 for major changes, or 0.1 for any non-major changes (if it is a minor enough change that you would consider 0.01, is it worth changing?)
+To have your contribution added to the model, create a pull request to the "development" branch and inculde a summary of what you added or changed as well as the relevant results using the WlkrPlot4NE.csv data set (either the function output or the model object from SheFire).
+We will periodically update "main" with the changes pulled to "development"